Cynler/Casual-Guide-to-Cleaning/README.md

 Tiles have grooves so vacuums can't reach as well.
 Use a broom for more control.

 ## Toilet
-I grew up with two brothers and pee stained toilet seats stopped being a problem after they are highschoolers.
-Certain man still make this mistake and he's 60 by the time of writing.
-Everyone's aim can improve is what I am saying.
+I grew up with two brothers.
+Certain old man I know still make this mistake and he's 60 by the time of writing.
+If you are not over 60, your aim can improve is what I am saying.
 Accidents happen, but if they happen every other week then it's a skill issue.

 ### Scientific Guide to avoid pee splashing
 ![look I really dont want to include this section](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fmedia.giphy.com%2Fmedia%2FVS3zCR5S6frDW%2Fgiphy.gif&f=1&nofb=1&ipt=cdd723ea1dbe1371946b136674e5c90c8d9611c859122deda5a9652aada9f7c3&ipo=images)